Administrators say some interest in Alpari from potential buyers

 Retail brokerages and some large banks were hit hard by the SNB's sudden move Thursday to scrap its three-year-old cap on the value of the Swiss franc against the euro.
 Client losses left some brokerages with too little capital.

-(Changes name of company to IG Group from IG Index, para 6)

-(Reporting by Ian Chua and Steve Slater; Additional reporting by Matt Scuffham and Gertrude Chavez; Editing by Jane Merriman and Gopakumar Warrier)
+(Reporting by Ian Chua and Steve Slater; Additional reporting by Matt Scuffham.
+Editing by Jane Merriman)